Homemade Pizookie Recipe

 Pizookie is a ooey, gooey homemade chocolate chip cookie baked in a cast iron skillet.
 The result is a soft center and crispy outside.
 Cut out a slice, top it with vanilla ice cream and chocolate syrup for an easy dessert.

 A Pizookie is my favorite cookie-pizza hybrid.
 Cookie dough baked deep-dish style in a cast iron skillet creates crispy edges with a delectably gooey center.
-In just 45 minutes, you’ll be able to slice up, share, and dig into the Pizookie.
-Especially when warm from the oven, you’ll love these chocolate chip skillet cookies.
+In just 45 minutes, you’ll be able to slice up, share, and dig into the pizookie.
+You’ll love this chocolate chip skillet cookie, especially when warm from the oven!

 What is a Pizookie?